wheresrhys/wheresrhys.github.io/_posts/61BoringBirds/2020-07-12-cattle-egret.md

 Their little and great white cousins follow the egret template of "thin white duke" heron to the letter, but cattle egrets are the not-quite-black sheep of the family.
 Stockier, with thicker necks and hunched shoulders, their winter whites are transformed with plumes of yellow on the chest and forehead during the breeding season.
 They are, in short, how Studio Gibli would draw an egret should their next animated fable call for one.
 The ones that passed through today were apparently in this resplendent, yellow dusted outfit today, though I didn't get close enough to really appreciate the effot they'd put into it.

 And then I spent most of the afternoon in the woods at Gilbert's Slade, on the edge of Epping Forest, hoping for a glimpse of a nuthatch or treecreeper.
 The trees were incredibly quiet, with barely a peep out of any creature.
-Eventually I heard a nuthatch briefly _twoit-twoit_ing, and might have heard the treecreeper's irritating high-pitched _sree_, but at this time of year, when every young bird from the Atlas Mountains north is primed to make a variety of high-pitched whines, it can be difficult to tell.
+Eventually I heard a nuthatch briefly _twoit-twoit_-ing, and might have heard the treecreeper's irritating high-pitched _sree_, but at this time of year, when every young bird from the Atlas Mountains north is primed to make a variety of high-pitched whines, it can be difficult to tell.

 To round off what has been a slightly odd weekend, on my way home I saw and heard a chiffchaff that sounded like a different chaffinch call to the one they normally sound like; a _tchink_ not a _hweet_.
 I have no idea if any birdwatchers read this blog, but they will appreciate how weird that is.